Back to The Triumph

 "If any man will come after me, let him deny himself." - Matthew 16:24

 There is no triumph without cost.
-The world offers compromise as the cheaper path, but compromise never reaches glory.
+The world offers compromise as the cheaper road, but compromise never reaches glory.
 It only delays the Cross while deepening corruption.
-The faithful must therefore be taught that loss, misunderstanding, and pressure do not disprove victory.
+The faithful must therefore be taught that loss, misunderstanding, pressure, and obscurity do not disprove victory.
 They often mark the road to it.

-This is one of the chief correctives to modern impatience.
-The soul that expects triumph without sacrifice is already being schooled by the city of man.
+The soul that expects triumph without sacrifice is already being instructed by the city of man instead of by Christ.

-Christ teaches self-denial, the Cross, and endurance under hatred.
-The Apostles rejoice that they are counted worthy to suffer for His name.
+Christ teaches self-denial, the Cross, and endurance under hatred.[1]
+The Apostles rejoice that they are counted worthy to suffer for His Name.[2]
 Scripture therefore binds fidelity and cost together.
-The disciple does not invent this path.
+The disciple does not invent this road.
 He receives it from the Master.

-The biblical promise is not that fidelity will be inexpensive, but that no sacrifice made in Christ is wasted.
+The promise of Scripture is not that fidelity will be inexpensive.
+It is that no sacrifice made in Christ is wasted.

-Periods of restoration in history were usually preceded by men and women who paid dearly to refuse compromise.
+Periods of restoration were usually preceded by men and women who paid dearly to refuse compromise.
 Their suffering became seed.
 What looked like loss in one generation became strength in the next.

-That pattern should correct our imagination.
-We often want the crown as proof that the Cross was worth it. first embraces the Cross because Christ is worthy, and only then sees the crown unfold.
+That pattern corrects modern imagination.
+Many want the crown first, as proof that the Cross is worth bearing. embraces the Cross first because Christ is worthy, and then receives the crown in His time.

 The faithful should expect costs such as: